ismop/dap/doc/api/results.md

     {
       "id": a numerical unique id (e.g. 1), "similarity": the smiliarity value which constitutes the payload of the result object (Float).
-      "profile_id": identifier of the profile to which this result applies, "experiment_id": identifier of the experiment which generated this result, "scenario_id": identifier of the scenario to which this result applies.
+      "section_id": identifier of the section to which this result applies, "experiment_id": identifier of the experiment which generated this result, "scenario_id": identifier of the scenario to which this result applies.
     }, {